Attract The Right Job Or Clientele:

 It’s always a good idea to do as much testing as possible and mix up methods to obtain as much helpful information as you possibly can.

-Regardless of which option you choose, you should know that there are four main stages of UX research.
+Regardless of which option you choose, you should know that there are four main stages of UX research methods and trends.

 For starters, your task is to discover what you don’t know concerning the user’s needs.
 Before creating a new design, product, or service, this part is essential because it allows you to plan your path – and decide whether you should do the project or not.